snowmerak/bingo/README.md

 # Bingo

+> This a sample vibe-coding project of a bingo game using Remix, TypeScript, and Prisma.

 `Bingo` is a online bingo game that allows you to play with your friends.
 It is built using Remix and TypeScript, and uses Prisma for database management.

 ## Features